-Students may enrol in the AH Flex Program if they are involved in a high level artistic or athletic pursuit.
+Students may apply to enrol in the AH Flex Program if they are involved in a high level artistic or athletic pursuit.
 Typically, individuals in our Flex Program make a major commitment to ongoing training for competitions or shows.
-Our hope is that students involved in this program plan to compete at the international level, or aspire towards a professional career in their chosen field.
+The intent of this program is to support students to compete at the provincial/national or international level, or aspire towards varsity sport at university or pursue a professional career in their chosen field.
 Our faculty will work with Flex students to personalize their education.
 Please note: Although we recognize that students have a variety of interests and pursuits, not all pursuits are eligible for Flex.

-To be eligible for the 2023-2024 Flex Program you must meet at least 1 of the following criteria:
+To be eligible for the Flex Program you must meet at least 1 of the following criteria: